-At this stage of the data table preparation, it is helpful to think about the information that will be key to retrieval of data when data tables are merged.
+At this stage of the data table preparation, it is helpful to think about the information that will be key to the data retrieval when data tables are merged.
 Consider the many conditions for which data analysis will be made easier and more accurate by merging tables:

 - Study data from different time periods